Edrington (spirits company): History

 In the New Year Honours 2008, former chairman, John James Griffin Good, was made a Knight Bachelor "for services to Scotland".

-Since 2008, Edrington has increased the international nature of its business through the acquisition of brands and sales and distribution companies in key markets.
-Its brands are distributed across the world by a network of wholly owned companies, joint venture companies and third party distributors.

 In February 2008 the company bought a majority shareholding in Brugal of the Dominican Republic, the leading golden rum in the Caribbean.

 In April 2010 Edrington acquired Cutty Sark blended Scotch whisky brand from long-standing trading partner Berry Bros. & Rudd.

 In 2014 Edrington moved its Asia headquarters from Hong Kong to Singapore and created a new regional hub for Asia – Edrington Asia Pacific.